 Garnish Fresh Basil, sliced thin

 In a medium size pot over medium-high heat, add enough olive oil to coat the bottom.
 Add the shallots and garlic and sauté until translucent (about 3 minutes).
 Add capers and continue to cook until capers have some color (about another two minutes).
 Add bay leaf, tomatoes, drained beans and fish stock.
 Cover and cook for 10-15 minutes.

-Meanwhile: add about ½ cup to start of cornstarch to a shallow plate.
+Meanwhile: add about ½ cup of cornstarch to a shallow plate.
 Add a pinch of salt and pepper to the cornstarch and use a fork to mix the seasoning in.

 To serve, add more salt and pepper to taste.
 Ladle a healthy portion of stew on the bottom of a shallow bowl.
 Scatter the top with the crispy Alaskan pollock.
 Finish with basil and dill.

-Substitute: Try using our Wild Alaskan Pollock fillets!
+Substitute: Try using our Wild Alaska Pollock fillets!